carbon-design-system/sveld/README.md

 #### Type guards

-A prop typed as a [type predicate](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) (`value is T`) lets a component receive a user-defined type guard. `sveld` preserves the predicate verbatim — whether written inline with `@type` or named with a `@typedef` — so the narrowing survives in the generated `.d.ts`.
-Name guards `isX` or `hasX`, and make sure the implementation actually verifies the claim the predicate makes.
+A prop typed as a [type predicate](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) (`value is T`) lets a component accept a user-defined type guard. `sveld` copies the predicate verbatim, whether you write it inline with `@type` or name it with `@typedef`, so narrowing survives in the generated `.d.ts`.
+Name guards `isX` or `hasX`, and make sure the implementation actually checks what the predicate claims.

 **Example:**